 After submitting the proctor approval form, we will contact the proctor to verify contact information and academic integrity requirements of the location.
-We will notify you if the proctor does not meet approval.
+We will notify you when the proctor approval process is complete or if the proctor does not meet approval.
 You only need to submit one proctor approval form each term, unless you need to change proctors.
 If approved, your test proctor will be contacted by your instructor and provided access and instructions to administer your tests.

 A test proctor must be a neutral third party professional employed with an educational institution, testing center, or other qualified location.
 There should be no conflict of interest between the proctor’s personal or professional relationship to you and their role as your proctor.
 The proctor will need to provide a secure testing environment and a computer with Internet access and agree to monitor you during the exam.
 Tests must be administered in a professional testing location and may not be taken in a private residence or business.